Rodica Ojog-Brașoveanu: Biography

-Daughter of Ana and Victor Ojog, Rodica Ojog-Brașoveanu was born into a family of wealthy intellectuals.
-Her mother was a teacher, while her father was a lawyer and member of the Liberal Party.
+Daughter of Ana and Victor Ojog, she was born into a family of wealthy intellectuals.
+Her mother was a teacher, while her father was a lawyer and member of the National Liberal Party.

-Enrolled at the age of six at the "Le Maison du Français" school, Ojog-Brașoveanu revealed a taste and remarkable talent for the French language, to which she will remain deeply attached for the rest of her life.
+Enrolled at the age of six at the "La Maison du Français" school, Ojog-Brașoveanu revealed a taste and remarkable talent for the French language, to which she will remain deeply attached for the rest of her life.

 She started her secondary education in 1948 at the "Domnița Ileana" High School (now known as the Mihai Eminescu National College), and upon graduating went on to study Law at the University of Bucharest.
 However, in 1956, she was expelled and arrested on a political basis, accused of supporting the anti-communist revolt in Budapest.
 She would only be readmitted in 1962, following a year of unqualified work in a factory.
-In 1963, she married actor Cosma Brașoveanu and resumed her Law studies, this time in Iași, which she finally finished in 1967, at the University of Bucharest.
+In 1963, she married actor Cosma Brașoveanu and resumed her Law studies, this time at the University of Iași; she completed her law degree in 1967, at the University of Bucharest.
 From 1968, she began working as a lawyer.

 Ojog-Brașoveanu died in 2002, as a result of severe lung problems.

 Works

-Her novels
+Novels

 After her debut in 1969 with a television scenario, Ojog-Brașoveanu started writing on her husband's demands.
 Her first detective novel, Moartea semnează indescifrabil (Death Has an Indecipherable Signature), was published in 1971 at the Albatros Publishing House.
 Following the success of this novel, Ojog-Brașoveanu decided to quit her job as a lawyer and dedicate herself completely to writing.

 Her works are much appreciated for their humor, irony and atypical characters, and in particular, her fine and amusing descriptions of the Romanian society (regardless of the time of action), as well as the alert pace of her narrative.

-None of her novels have been translated into other languages.
+Her novel Cianură pentru un surâs (Cyanide for a Smile) has been translated into Bulgarian.